aws/aws-advanced-jdbc-wrapper/README.md

 ### Using the AWS Advanced JDBC Wrapper with Amazon Aurora Global Databases

-This driver supports in-region `failover` and cross-region `planned failover` and `switchover` of [Amazon Aurora Global Databases](https://aws.amazon.com/ru/rds/aurora/global-database/).
+As of version [3.0.0](https://github.com/aws/aws-advanced-jdbc-wrapper/releases/tag/3.0.0) the driver supports in-region `failover` and cross-region `planned failover` and `switchover` of [Amazon Aurora Global Databases](https://aws.amazon.com/ru/rds/aurora/global-database/).
 A [Global Writer Endpoint](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-global-database-connecting.html) is also recognized and can be handled to minimize potential stale DNS issues.
 Please check [failover plugin](./docs/using-the-jdbc-driver/using-plugins/UsingTheFailoverPlugin.md), [failover2 plugin](./docs/using-the-jdbc-driver/using-plugins/UsingTheFailover2Plugin.md) and [Aurora Initial Connection Strategy plugin](./docs/using-the-jdbc-driver/using-plugins/UsingTheAuroraInitialConnectionStrategyPlugin.md) for more information.

 ### Plain Amazon RDS databases

-The AWS Advanced JDBC Wrapper also works with RDS provided databases that are not Aurora.
+The AWS Advanced JDBC Wrapper also provides limited functionality for RDS provided databases that are not Aurora, see the compatability matrix for details.

 ### RDS Proxy

-There are limitations with the AWS Advanced JDBC Wrapper and RDS Proxy.
+As of version [3.0.0]() the [Simple R/W Splitting Plugin](https://github.com/aws/aws-advanced-jdbc-wrapper/blob/main/docs/using-the-jdbc-driver/using-plugins/UsingTheSimpleReadWriteSplittingPlugin.md#using-the-simple-readwrite-splitting-plugin-with-rds-proxy) can be used with There are limitations with the AWS Advanced JDBC Wrapper and RDS Proxy.
 This is currently intended, by design, since the main reason is that RDS Proxy transparently re-routes requests to a single database instance.
 RDS Proxy decides which database instance is used based on many criteria (on a per-request basis).
 Due to this, functionality like Failover, Enhanced Host Monitoring, and Read/Write Splitting is not compatible since the driver relies on cluster topology and RDS Proxy handles this automatically.

 However, the driver can still be used to handle authentication workflows.
 For more information regarding compatibility, please refer to the specific plugin documentation.